 Also seen here were Great Tit (Carbonero Común / Parus major), Mistle Thrush (Zorzal Charlo / Turdus viscivorus), Robin (Petirrrojo / Erithacus rubecula), Serin (Verdecillo / Serinus serinus) and Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala).

 The next stop was at a place where we watch a female Bonelli's Eagle (Aguila-azor Perdicera / Hieraaetus faciatus) but the wind was biting so we soon moved on to a bar in Cacín for a coffee and a sandwich.

-Another stop was made further along the road to El Turro to look at some better Dull Bee Orchid plants, here we also saw a female Sparrowhawk (Gavilán Común / Accipiter nisus) and several calling Common Crossbills (Piquituerto Común / Loxia curvirostra).
+Another stop was made further along the road to El Turro to look at some better Somber Bee Orchid (Ophrys fusca / foresteri) plants, here we also saw a female Sparrowhawk (Gavilán Común / Accipiter nisus) and several calling Common Crossbills (Piquituerto Común / Loxia curvirostra).

-On the way home we stopped at the crags below Moraleda adding Blue Rock Thrush (Roquero Solitario / Monticola solitarius) and Black Wheatear (Collalba Negra / Oenanthe leucura) and just before arriving back at the house several Stone-curlew (Alcaraván Común / Burhinus oedicnemus) and a flock of noisy Azure-winged Magpies (Rabilargo / Cyanopica cyanus) finished the day off nicely.
+On the way home we stopped at the crags below Moraleda adding Blue Rock Thrush (Roquero Solitario / Monticola solitarius) and Black Wheatear (Collalba Negra / Oenanthe leucura) and just before arriving back at the house several Stone-curlew (Alcaraván Común / Burhinus oedicnemus) and a flock of noisy Iberian Magpie (Rabilargo / Cyanopica cooki) finished the day off nicely.